viridius-1/silvercare/README.md

 2 users login approach to store as separate collection in DB, using 1 passport to authenticate.

 Potential problem:
-If a caregiver delete the account, the transacted jobs info will be gone
+If a caregiver delete the account, the transacted jobs info will be gone.